 What is Percocet?

 Percocet contains a combination of acetaminophen and oxycodone.
-Oxycodone is an opioid pain medication.
-An opioid is sometimes called a narcotic.
+Oxycodone is an opioid pain medication, and an opioid is sometimes called a narcotic.
 Acetaminophen is a less potent pain reliever that increases the effects of oxycodone.
 Percocet is used to relieve moderate to severe pain.
 Due to the high risks of addiction, abuse, and misuse, even at recommended doses, Percocet is only prescribed when treatment with non-opioid pain-relieving medication has not been tolerated or has not provided adequate pain relief.
 Percocet is not to be used if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.

 What are the Side Effects of Percocet?